vinay500/cowin/README.md

-# library_management_system_2.0
+# COWIN
-this is an Library Management System where we can store our book details it has login, logout, authentication functionalities
+this is a replica of cowin website in this website users can register, login, book slots for vaccination and view slots booked and logout